-Sometimes it seems like spelling programs are complicated and time consuming.
+Sometimes it seems like spelling programs are complicated and time-consuming.
 It’s tedious trying to figure out what to do when.
 Not so with Spelling Workout.
-It’s a delightfully simple program which gradually teaches the spelling rules over the years.
+It’s a delightfully simple program that gradually teaches the spelling rules over the years.

 Spelling Workout is a workbook spelling program produced by Modern Curriculum Press.
 It begins with level A which reviews letter sounds and ends with level H which includes words of Latin, Greek, and French roots.

 Spelling Workout is designed to be used over the course of 8 years.
 Level A is the 1st-grade workbook, while Level H is the 8th-grade workbook.
 There are 36 lessons per workbook, as you are meant to complete one lesson a week.

 The lessons are short, so if your child is strong in spelling you can easily complete 1.5-2 lessons a week.
 I prefer to keep to 1 lesson a week even with a strong speller.
 Moving at a slower pace keeps the lessons short and my child enthusiastic.

 Weekly Plan for Using Spelling Workout

 First, you need a notebook divided into 2 sections to accompany the workbook.
 The 1st section is for the spelling rules.
 The 2nd section is for the Word Locker, or words your child misses.

 Give your child the pretest right off the bat and note the words your child misses with a star or check in the workbook.
 You’ll want to give extra attention to these words over the week.

 After the pretest read the first page of the spelling lesson together.
 This page introduces the spelling list by giving the spelling words in context.
 It’s a wonderful reading practice to have your child read the page aloud.
 You can quickly find any mispronunciations right off the back.